List of Philippine submissions for the Academy Award for Best International Feature Film: History

 Clockwise from upper left: Two films directed by Brillante Mendoza were submitted; two films starring Judy Ann Santos, including Ploning which she produced, were submitted; John Arcilla starred in three films that were submitted; Angel Aquino was in films submitted in 2004 and 2007.

 The Film Academy of the Philippines (FAP) appoints a committee to choose one film among those released that year to be submitted as the Philippines's official entry to the Academy for a nomination for "Best International Feature Film" the following year.
 The chosen films, along with their English subtitles, are sent to the Academy, where they are screened for the jury.
 The 1950 biopic Genghis Khan was the first and only Philippine film submitted for consideration for the Honorary Foreign Language Film award, the precursor to the current category, but no award was given to the film or any non-English language films at this feat.

 From 1956 until the establishment of the FAP in 1981, only four films were submitted for consideration: Child of Sorrow (1956), The Moises Padilla Story (1961), Because of a Flower (1967), and Ganito Kami Noon...
 Paano Kayo Ngayon?
 (1976).
 After the FAP was founded, the Philippines submitted Of the Flesh in 1984 and This Is My Country in 1985, but made no further submissions until 1995's Harvest Home.
 Since then, the FAP has submitted a film in most years.
 No film was submitted in 2005; Leo Martinez, the director general of the FAP, revealed that the organization had not received an invitation from the Academy.
 (Note: The Film Academy of the Philippines generally receives an invitation to participate from the Academy of Motion Picture Arts and Sciences.
 Then FAP director General Leo Martinez confirmed in October 2005 that "the country did not receive an invitation from the Oscars this year"; he further added, "It's not like we can write them and ask for an invitation.
 It doesn't work that way".)
 In 2021, the FAP controversially chose not to send an entry as they lacked government funding due to the COVID-19 pandemic.

+Filmmakers and actors have each represented the Philippines more than once in this category: